raadu/commission-calculator/README.md

 ts-node --esm ENTRYPOINT PATH
 ```

-A input.json file is already included in the project.
+An input.json file is already included in the project.
 To run the app, go to project directory enter this command.

 ```
 ts-node --esm app.js input.json